HLTech/judge-d/README.md

 ## Overview

 In a microservices architecture it is of importance to ensure that communication between them is not broken after changes in any of participating sides.
 One of the best approaches to tackle this problem is contract testing.
 Judge Dredd is an open source project which aims at performing contract tests between any microservices deployed within any environment under
 Judge Dredd jurisdiction.

 ## Idea

 Judge Dredd includes two functional roles - agent and server.
 Agents are deployed within any environment and gather information about names and versions of any service within this environment.
-For now Judge Dredd agents support Kubernetes environments, however integration with another sources of information about environment (like Consul) is straightforward.
+For now Judge Dredd agents support Kubernetes and Consul environments.
 Agents periodically collect information about any service within controlled environment and send it to Judge Dredd server (called Judge Dredd as well) using server's REST API.